Zenteon/FrameworkDocs/README.md

 In addition to the standard COLOR and DEPTH Buffers provided by the ReShade.fxh, framework generates a few additional buffers for shader usage.

 **Full Resolution Buffers:**
-1. ```cpp zfw::tNormal``` - Octahedral encoded normal buffer, optionally processed with smoothing and texturing via Framework settings.
+1. ```zfw::tNormal``` - Octahedral encoded normal buffer, optionally processed with smoothing and texturing via Framework settings.
 3. ```zfw::tAlbedo``` - Estimated albedo buffer.
 4. ```zfw::tRoughness``` - Estimated roughness buffer.
 5. ```zfw::tVelocity``` - 1:1 Motion vectors, with dissoclusion stored in the z channel.